 - Azure SQL MI operates in UTC time by default, so always adjust your job schedules accordingly.

-- If you are using Microsoft Entra ID to log into SSMS, be sure to change the Job Owner to a standard SQL login (like
+- If you are using Microsoft Entra ID to log into SSMS, be sure to change the Job Owner to a standard SQL login (like sa or your admin username of SQL MI) to avoid validation errors.

 Have questions?
 If you run into any issues configuring your SQL Agent jobs, or if you need help troubleshooting a specific automation task, feel free to reach out.
 Drop a comment below or contact me directly, and I’ll be happy to help you get your jobs running smoothly.